-11.3 SYSTEM-ADMINISTRATION - CERTIFICATES UPLOAD
+13.2 SYSTEM-ADMINISTRATION - CERTIFICATES UPLOAD

 Users who wish to remove the "This connection is insecure" need to have the ability to generate their own self signed certificates with their own company information or certificates generated form a registered Certificate Authority (CA).
-The new system allows the users to upload these files into Boxilla so they can upload the other key into their browser.
+The system allows the users to upload these files into Boxilla.
 This will then act as an authenticated certificate and the user will no longer get the security warning.

-Under the System -- Administration page, go to the Certificates tab to add and manage certificates.
+Under the System --> Administration page, go to the Certificates tab to add and manage certificates.

-FIGURE 108.
+FIGURE 13-8.
 CERTIFICATES TAB

-To upload a certificate, click on the Upload certificate file button under the Certificates tab.
-Browse the local machine folder to upload the certificate.
+To upload a certificate, click on the Upload certificate button under the Certificates tab.
+Browse to the where the file is located and select it to upload the certificate.

-FIGURE 109.
+FIGURE 13-9.
 UPLOAD CERTIFICATE BUTTON

-FIGURE 110.
+FIGURE 13-10.
 SELECT THE CERTIFICATE FILE